-Ameenah Gurib-Fakim, a Mauritian national, is currently the President of the Republic of Mauritius and the Managing Director of the Centre for Phytotherapy Research (CEPHYR) and Professor of Organic Chemistry with an endowed chair at the University of Mauritius.
-Since 2001, she has served successively as Dean of the Faculty of Science and Pro Vice Chancellor (2004- 2010).
-She has also worked at the Mauritius Research Council as Manager for Research (1995-1997).
+Ameenah Gurib-Fakim has been, the managing director of the Centre International de Développement Pharmaceutique (CIDP) Research and Innovation as well as professor of organic chemistry with an endowed chair at the University of Mauritius.
+Since 2001, she has served successively as dean of the faculty of science and Pro Vice Chancellor (2004- 2010).
+She has also worked at the Mauritius Research Council as manager for research (1995-1997).

 Ms Gurib-Fakim earned a BSc in chemistry from the University of Surrey (1983) and a PhD from the University of Exeter, UK (1987).
 During her academic journey, she has participated in several consultation meetings on environmental issues organized by international organizations.
 Between 2011-2013, she was elected and served as chairperson of the International Council for Scientific Union – Regional Office for Africa, and served as an independent director on the Board of Barclays Bank of Mauritius Ltd between (2012-2015).